 7.1.1 The site is located within the Scale Hall area of Lancaster and therefore a sustainable location for a development of this nature.
-The City Council cannot demonstrate a deliverable 5 year housing land supply, because of this, the lack of a five year housing land supply triggers the operation of the second part of the NPPF Paragraph 14, and therefore decision makers have to weigh the consequences of an undersupply of housing against other policies in the development plan that may have the effect of restricting that supply.
+Whilst the City Council can demonstrate a deliverable 5 year housing land supply (which was not the case when the application was presented to Members for determination in May 2018), the relevant policies within the Local Plan in relation to housing are 'out of date' and therefore the tilted balance is engaged.
+Decision makers have to weigh the consequences of an undersupply of housing against other policies in the development plan that may have the effect of restricting that supply.
 The Tavern and associated motel rooms have been neglected for a number of years, and unfortunately they have fallen into a state of neglect, and vandalism has started to occur despite the applicant having erected fencing around the perimeter of the site.
 The site was a former public house and therefore it needs to be demonstrated that the public house no longer has a viable community use (as required by Policy DM49 of the DM DPD in terms of marketing the property for a period of 12 months at a realistic price).
 The advice shared with the applicant in terms of the refused application was that they should seek to demonstrate that the public house no longer has a viable community use.
 This does not necessarily have to be a public house (A4) use.
 The applicant in the refused scheme provided no evidence to suggest that the property was marketed but in the case of this planning application they have provided somewhat more justification than they did previously namely in the form of marketing details when the property was put up for auction.
 Whilst they have said that the site has been marketed since the applicant purchased the site, no information has been submitted to demonstrate that this is the case.
 These concerns have been relayed to the applicant's agent but no additional information has been supplied other than demonstrating that there are a number of public houses within the immediate area.